naver/gdc/dpg/README.md

 # A Distributional Approach To Controlled Text Generation

-This is the repository code for the ICLR 2021 [paper](https://openreview.net/forum?id=jWkw45-9AbL) "A Distributional Approach to Controlled Text Generation".
-The code in this repo should help reproduce all the experiments and results in the paper.
+This directory contains the source code for the ICLR 2021 [paper](https://openreview.net/forum?id=jWkw45-9AbL) "A Distributional Approach to Controlled Text Generation".
+The code in this directory should help reproduce all the experiments and results in the paper.

 <img src="https://i.imgur.com/yN8jHyt.png">
 <img src="https://i.imgur.com/VSFVxGa.png">